camunda/camunda-docs/docs/guides/migrating-from-cawemo.md

 ---
 id: migrating-from-cawemo
-title: Migrating Diagrams from Cawemo
+title: Migrating diagrams from Cawemo
-description: "Migrating Diagrams from Cawemo to Camunda Platform 8 Web Modeler"
+description: "Migrating diagrams from Cawemo to Camunda Platform 8 Web Modeler"
 ---

-## Migrating Diagrams from Cawemo to Camunda Platform 8 Web Modeler

 This guide steps through how to migrate BPMN diagrams created in Cawemo to Camunda Platform 8 Web Modeler.

-- You should consider migrating diagrams from Cawemo to Camunda Platform 8 Web Modeler if:
+You should consider migrating diagrams from Cawemo to Camunda Platform 8 Web Modeler if:

 - You want to continue working on your diagrams on the latest Camunda Platform.
 - You are exploring automating your processes.
 - You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), big [multi-instance constructs](https://docs.camunda.io/docs/components/modeler/bpmn/multi-instance/), the new Connectors framework, or the improved collaboration features in web modeler).